ravindrarasingh/HPC_module/RMA/NFS_config/nfs_config.md

 ![selinux](./images/23.jpg)

 ### Step 9: create the directories for the slurm configuration
 > create folder where master has to store log files and give permission of those directories to slurm
+> partitions are created according to the group of node types(CPU Nodes, HM nodes,)
 ```bash
 mkdir /var/spool/slurm
 chown slurm:slurm /var/spool/slurm